CFBCWorks/Independence40SKN/_items/SKN_IN21.md

 title: From Commoner to King

-shortdesc: “This was the second book I wrote, and it was published in 1992.”
+shortdesc: “An enlightening biography that redefines the legacy of Robert Bradshaw, a champion for education, labor unionism, and social change in St. Kitts and Nevis.”

-categories: [ History,Memoir ]
+categories: [ History , Memoir ]

 alt-text: